kandibala/GameOfDice/README.md

 1) Checkout the code to local system.
 2) Compile the code and run "DiceGame" java main application in Eclipse.

-Other way to run the program
+Another way to run the program

 1) Download the jar "GameOfDice.jar" from the Repository
 2) Run from command prompt "java -jar GameOfDice.jar"